Tox/Tox-Docs/index.rst

 For users
 ---------
-Tox is currently in Alpha and we hope you report any bugs you may see.
+Tox is currently in Alpha and we hope you report any bugs you may see

-You can download a Tox client `here <https://wiki.tox.im/Binaries>`_, or you can learn how to compile one below.
+You can download a Tox client `here <https://wiki.tox.im/Binaries>`_, or you can learn how to compile one below

 Find a bug? report it `here <https://support.tox.im>`_